SAP-samples/cloud-mdk-tutorial-samples/Onboarding-iOS-client/Onboarding-iOS-client.md

     ![MDK](img-7.png)

 8. You have the option to enable Biometric Authentication for faster access to app data.
-Tap **Enable** if you wish to use this feature. **Please note that if your client is multi-user enabled, you won't see the screen below**.
+Tap **Enable** if you wish to use this feature. **Please note that if your MDK client is multi-user enabled, you won't see the screen below**.

     ![MDK](img-8.png)